-Students spend the final semester studying their specialized design area in further depth, with a special focus on career transition and portfolio presentation.
+Students spend the final year studying their specialized design area in further depth, with a special focus on career transition and portfolio presentation.
 Professional contacts are developed with the Mason Gross faculty and through internships.
-Design students are presented to the industry at a design portfolio presentation in New York City in January.
+Design students are presented to the industry at a design portfolio presentation in New York City after their final semester.